gdarquie/agent-connect-helper/README.md

 cp .env.dist .env
 ```

-Complete with proper information.
+Complete with proper information the new .env file.

-No installation required.
+No installation is required.

 ## Extract fqdn from idp from mongo into a file